eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 ### Testing

 All testing related definitions are located in `iceoryx_hoofs/testing/error_reporting`.
-These are the definition of `TestHandler` in `test_error_handler.hpp` and auxiliary functions in `test_support.hpp` to be used in tests to verify errors.
+These are the definition of `TestErrorHandler` in `testing_error_handler.hpp` and auxiliary functions in `testing_support.hpp` to be used in tests to verify errors.
 The latter can be extended as required.

 ### Modules